idptools/metapredict/docs/usage/command-line.rst

     $ metapredict-name p53

 will graph the metapredict disorder scores for the Homo sapiens p53 protein.
-This is because Homo sapiens p53 is the top hit on Uniprot when you search p53.
+This is because Homo sapiens p53 is the top hit on UniProt when you search p53.
 However...

 .. code-block:: bash